codeceptjs/CodeceptJS/docs/pageobjects.md

 ## StepObjects

-StepObjects represent complex actions which involve usage of multiple web pages.
-For instance, creating users in backend, changing permissions, etc.
+StepObjects represent complex actions which involve the usage of multiple web pages.
+For instance, creating users in the backend, changing permissions, etc.
 StepObject can be created similarly to PageObjects or PageFragments:

 ```sh
 npx codeceptjs go --type step
 ```

-Technically they are the same as PageObjects.
+Technically, they are the same as PageObjects.
 StepObjects can inject PageObjects and use multiple POs to make a complex scenarios:

 ```js
 const { I, userPage, permissionPage } = inject();